checkmarble/llm-adapter/README.md

 ### Basic setup

-LLM Adapter is used by setting up an instance of it with _at least_ one provider.
+LLMberjack is used by setting up an instance of it with _at least_ one provider.
 An adapter can be configured with more (named) providers, which can be selected by their names when sending requests.

 ```go
 gpt, err := openai.New(openai.WithApiKey("..."))